mcce22extreme/ss2023-tmcsp-testim/README.md

 ## CLI

-Using the testim CLI it is possible to run certain operations from the command line, which in turn can be used for automation.
+By using the testim CLI, it is possible to run certain operations from the command line, which in turn can be used for automation.

 ### The command